Frequently Asked Questions

 I want to volunteer!

 We don’t have paid or volunteer roles at the moment.
-If we have volunteer or paid roles available in the future we will advertise on our website, Facebook and Instagram pages.
+When volunteer roles become available we advertise on our website, Facebook and Instagram pages.

 We encourage you to volunteer as a wildlife carer in your local area.
 Contact your local wildlife carers group (contact your local vet or Parks and Wildlife to obtain details of your local wildlife carers group).
 There are thousands of wonderful, kind and giving wildlife carers across Australia.
 You can also contact your local animal shelter to volunteer.